-The evaluator found the description of FAU_GEN.1 is provided in the table entry "FAU_GEN.1 (Audit generation)" of Table 40.
-This table entry states that the TOE generates audit records for the audit events specified in [HCDPPv1.0] as well as additional vendor-specific audit events defined in Table 41 "TOE audit records".
-The evaluator compared Table 41 in the TSS to Table 20 in the FAU_GEN.1 definition and verified that Table 41 contains the same set of auditable events as well as their corresponding recorded information found in Table 20.
+The evaluator found the description of FAU_GEN.1 is provided in the table entry "FAU_GEN.1 (Audit generation)" of Table 42.
+This table entry states that the TOE generates audit records for the audit events specified in [HCDPPv1.0] as well as additional vendor-specific audit events defined in Table 43 "TOE audit records".
+The evaluator compared Table 43 in the TSS to Table 20 in the FAU_GEN.1 definition and verified that Table 43 contains the same set of auditable events as well as their corresponding recorded information found in Table 20.
 Thus, the evaluator concluded that the TSS description is consistent with the definition of the SFR.
-Additionally, the evaluator notes that each auditable event listed in Table 41 of the TSS is mapped to the log message category and records described in the main guidance document Common Criteria Evaluated Configuration Guide, [CCECG].
-For example, the auditable event "Job completion" is mapped to the "Job completion" category and a number of job (copy, email, scan, fax, print, etc.) completion records that are described in detail in [CCECG].
+Additionally, the evaluator notes that each auditable event listed in Table 43 of the TSS is mapped to the log message category and records described in the main guidance document Common Criteria Evaluated Configuration Guide, [CCECG] described in the auditable event "Job completion" is mapped to the "Job completion" category and a number of job (copy, email, scan, fax, print, etc.) completion records that are described in detail in [CCECG] described.

-Assurance Activity AA-FAU_GEN.1-AGD-01
+Guidance Assurance Activities Assurance Activity AA-FAU_GEN.1-AGD-01